|

 Winthrop Ellsworth, educator, was born in Chesterfield, N.H., June 12,

-1862; son of Frederick L. and Ann (Butler) Stone; grandson of Lawson and
+1862; son of Frederick L. and Ann (Butler) Stone; grandson of Lauson and

-Hannah (Fisk) Stone, and of Amaziah and Fanny (Hall) Stone, and a descendant
+Hannah (Fiske) Stone, and of Amaziah and Fanny (Hall) Stone, and a

-of Simeon and Joanna (Clark) Stone, who came to Watertown from London,
+descendant of Simeon and Joanna (Clark) Stone, who came to Watertown from

-England, in 1635.
-He was graduated from the Massachusetts Agricultural
+London, England, in 1635.
+He was graduated from the Massachusetts

-assistant chemist to the Massachusetts State Agricultural Experiment
+meanwhile serving as assistant chemist to the Massachusetts State

-station, 1888-89; professor of chemistry in Purdue university, La Fayette,
+Agricultural Experiment station, 1888-89; professor of chemistry in Purdue

-Göttingen, Germany.
-The degree of Ph.D. was conferred upon him by the
+Margaret, also German.
+The degree of Ph.D. was conferred upon him by

-Georgia Augusta university of Göttingen, Germany. in 1888.
-His scientific
+the Georgia Augusta university of Göttingen, Germany. in 1888.
+His

-publications include numerous chemical researches upon the carbohydrates.
+scientific publications include numerous chemical researches upon the

 Biographies of Notable Americans, 1904 |